lifeomic/gradual-feature-toggle-tools/README.md

 [![Build Status](https://travis-ci.org/lifeomic/gradual-feature-toggle-tools.svg?branch=master)](https://travis-ci.org/lifeomic/gradual-feature-toggle-tools)
 [![Greenkeeper badge](https://badges.greenkeeper.io/lifeomic/gradual-feature-toggle-tools.svg)](https://greenkeeper.io/)

-A set of tools to make gradual rollout of features easier
+A set of tools to make gradual rollout of features easier.
+For a real world story of how this can be used, checkout https://medium.com/lifeomic/changing-production-databases-with-confidence-and-without-downtime-c5f5d60061d7

 Selecting users to get a feature
 --------------------------------